SuperLandus/SuperLandus/README.md

-# SuperLandus Tech Team 🚀
+# SuperLandus Project Team 🚀

 We are a compact and dynamic team of three full-stack developers passionate about building scalable, modern, and user-centric web applications.